-As the grandfather of The Mindfulness Movement, Jon Kabat-Zinn says that “becoming a little bit more present and a little less judgmental is the hardest thing to do.
+As the grandfather of the Mindfulness Movement, Jon Kabat-Zinn says that “becoming a little bit more present and a little less judgmental is the hardest thing to do.
 It requires discipline and it’s a lifetime commitment.”
-And so, I won’t fool you into thinking there are any magical or mystical shortcuts, but recommend that you start by easing yourself in.
+But meditation at home is one of the simplest first steps you can take.
+Here are some of my tips for easing yourself in.

 Start by setting a strong motivation to meditate.
 Maybe you wish to reduce stress, increase kindness or simply be more present.
 The simple act of setting an intention is a meditation in itself, as you are creating or reinforcing a mental habit.